Lucasyankauskas/proyect-11/README.md

 It is inspired of this video: https://youtu.be/b6du6MvQmuQ

-They are mini-projects to learn and improve skills.
+They are projects to learn and improve skills.